Skip to main content

 Create a pipeline from the template

-phobos pipeline create -org-name "neutron" -type "runbook" -follow my-project
+phobos pipeline create -org-name "<organization>" -type "RUNBOOK" -follow <project>

+The -follow flag streams the pipeline's progress to your terminal.
 The -type flag specifies the type of pipeline and is required.
-In this case, we're creating a runbook pipeline.
+In this case, we're creating a RUNBOOK pipeline.
 Learn more about Pipelines.

 Create a versioned pipeline template